MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 After you deploy the gateway you can configure S2S GRE, S2S IPSec, or L3 connection types, and validate them.

-**Note** "connectionStatus" REST object is set as "disabled" by default.
-Earlier this field was Read-only and its value was set as "Enabled".
-After a fix in Update Roll up 1, this field is Read-write and its value should be either left blank or set as "Enabled".
-This value enables/disables admin status of the connection on Gateway.
+**Note** The connectionStatus REST object is read-write, and disabled by default from VMM 2016 Update Rollup 1 onwards.
+It was previously read-only and enabled by default.
+The value should be left blank, or enabled.
+This value enables and disables the administrator status of the gateway connection.

 ### Create and validate a site-to-site IPSec connection